nikhitakilaru/smartdetection/README.md

 IMPLEMENTATION AND EFFECTIVENESS-

-The solution is easily deployable via APIs, making integration with social media platforms straightforward.

-Effectiveness is enhanced by continuous retraining with new data and user feedback loops.
+The solution is easily deployable via APIs, making integration with social media platforms straightforward.Effectiveness is enhanced by continuous retraining with new data and user feedback loops.

 SCALABILITY AND USABILITY